munnep/tfe_aws_active-active_agents/README.md

 - [x] create a REDIS database environment
 - [x] rescale for active active
 - [x] Test the active active environment is able to run workspaces
+- [x] Test the active active environment is able to run workspaces with agents